hollaex/hollaex-kit/README.md

 - **userUpdate**: Updates related to the user's private information are as follows:

-  - _order_queued_: When a user order is added to the queue.
+  - _order_queued_: When user's order is added to the matching engine queue.

   ```json
   {